CodeChain-io/codechain-explorer/README.md

 #### Serve static build file

-It start the static server serving build directory.
+It starts the static server, which serves the build directory

 ```
 # yarn run serve